 2023 COASTAL MASTER PLAN PARTNERS

 A critical element of the 2017 Coastal Master Plan was the voluntary input and feedback provided by various advisory groups.
-For the 2023 Coastal Master Plan, CPRA has once again established advisory groups to support the planning process: a Coastal Advisory Team (CAT), five Regional Workgroups (RW), and a Community Engagement Workgroup (CEW).
+For the 2023 Coastal Master Plan, CPRA has once again established advisory groups to support the planning process: a Coastal Advisory Team (CAT), five Regional Workgroups (RW), a Community Engagement Workgroup (CEW), and a Predictive Models Technical Advisory Committee (PM-TAC).
 Please see below for a brief description of each group, including links to the membership lists.

 COASTAL ADVISORY TEAM (CAT)